 Back to prior page

 (From Old Corral image collection)

-From L-to-R are Eleanor Stewart, kindly ol' Lafe McKee and star Bob Allen putting the grips on Wally Wales/Hal Taliaferro in this 1937 release.
-Herman Hack is the the player between Allen and Taliaferro/Wales.
+From L-to-R in this lobby card are Eleanor Stewart, kindly ol' Lafe McKee and Bob Allen putting the grips on Wally Wales/Hal Taliaferro.
+Herman Hack is the player between Allen and Taliaferro/Wales.
+THE RANGERS STEP IN (Columbia, 1937) was Allen's finale as a series western hero.

 (Courtesy of Wes Baker)

 Above is a far shot and a crop/closeup.
 Driving the stage is Silver Tip Baker.
 On the ground from L-to-R are: Eleanor Stewart, Tom Keene, Lorraine Randall, Charles K. French, and stage guard Victor Adamson/Denver Dixon.
-Scene from the Keene starrer WHERE TRAILS DIVIDE (1937).
+Scene from the Keene starrer WHERE TRAILS DIVIDE (Monogram, 1937).

+Back to prior page